Beginner's Guides

 booking vs airbnb

 Not sure which OTA platform to choose to list your vacation rental home—Airbnb or Booking.com?
-With more than 6 million active listings and global brand identity, Airbnb may seem like a logical choice.
-But with over 28 million listings globally, Booking.com is now the largest vacation rental platform in the world.
+With more than 6 million active listings and a global brand identity, Airbnb may seem like a logical choice.
+But with over 28 million listings worldwide, Booking.com is now the largest vacation rental platform.

 Booking.com vs. Airbnb: How Do Guests Differ?